2013 Acura TL Interior

 - "We're still frustrated to see Acura sticking with the company's cumbersome wheel/joystick interface for the infotainment system instead of a more natural touch-screen layout, or at least a horizontally mounted controller.
 The system sticks out like a sore thumb in an interior that's largely very intuitive." -- Autoblog (2012)

 The 2013 Acura TL’s 13.1 cubic-foot trunk is about average for the class, though the SH-AWD model has slightly less room, with 12.5 cubic feet of trunk space.
 Competitors like the Lexus ES 350 and Nissan Maxima have slightly more trunk space, with 15.2 and 14.2 cubic feet, respectively.
 Some reviewers say that while the TL has decent cargo volume, the trunk is oddly-shaped and the rear seatbacks don’t fold flat, which could limit your ability to haul large items.
-Another auto writer says that small-item storage in the TL’s cabin also falls short of some rivals in the class.
+Another auto writer says that small-item storage in the TL’s cabin also falls short of some rivals'.

 - "Interior storage space is not great for the class.
 The door map pockets aren't especially large, and the center console box is set too far aft for convenient access." -- Consumer Guide